 Visual Music Systems

-The VMS Performer
+Learn about the VMS Performer

 You can watch visual music or you can create your own, turning audio compositions into alternate realities.
 Our instrument, the VMS Performer, is available for free to all.
 As with any instrument, mastering it takes time and patience.
 Unlike with other instruments, on day one, you can create beauty as well as chaos.
 To learn more about becoming a visual musician, email info@visualmusicsystems.com.
 Before you do, check out the overview of our Performer below.